 Wind your way from lodge to lodge through the luxuriant forests and snow-capped peaks of Peru’s stunning Cordillera Vilcabamba.
 Trek among glaciers and alpine lakes, as well as to local villages and lesser known Inca sites tucked into the slopes.
 Take in views of dazzling 20,000-footers such as Salkantay, the highest summit in the range and one of the most sacred peaks in Inca mythology.
 Experience the diverse ecosystems of the Andes, from ice-clad, high-alpine slopes to lush cloud forests and tropical orchards.
 At the end of each day, settle into a picturesque mountain lodge to enjoy a soak in the hot tub, a cozy fire, and a delicious meal.
 Then venture deep into the mysteries of the Inca as we explore the breathtaking sanctuary of Machu Picchu.

-Arrive in Lima in the early morning and connect to your flight to Cusco, where our trip leader will meet you for the transfer to our hotel.
+Arrive in Cusco today where our trip leader will meet you for the transfer to our hotel.
 After lunch on your own, head out on a guided walk through this ancient city, once the capital of the vast Inca Empire.
 Venture into ornate cathedrals, stroll the central square where artisans display fine Quechuan handicrafts, and soak up the charm of hidden courtyards and cobbled streets.
-Later, meet up with your fellow hikers for a welcome dinner and listen to a lecture by archaeologist and National Geographic grantee Peter Frost, or a prominent local anthropologist.
+Later, meet up with your fellow hikers for a welcome dinner and listen to a lecture by archaeologist and National Geographic grantee Peter Frost, or another prominent local anthropologist.

 Salkantay Lodge (B,L,D)